citp/privacy-policy-historical/s/st/sty/stylifyyourblog.com.md

-> *The following text is extracted and transformed from the stylifyyourblog.com privacy policy that was archived on 2014-07-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140702135408id_/http%3A//www.stylifyyourblog.com/p/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stylifyyourblog.com privacy policy that was archived on 2015-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150609020602id_/http%3A//www.stylifyyourblog.com/p/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Stylify Your Blog

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at **support@stylifyyourblog.com**.